webappvicio/atmail860onAWS/README.md

 - _webmail app_
 - _mailserver web admin interface_

-### Requirements and
+### Requirements and documentation notation
 - AWS account: you can setup a new account to take advantage of free tiers for many services
 - *AtMailID, License*: 1 License from AtMail MailServer + AtMail Suite: minimum purchase for 357users + essential help costs 1450$ (4$ per user per year, 0.33$ per user per month)
-- *my_domain*: 1 domain to identify mailserver (mail.example.com, mx.example.com) : you can purchase on AWS Route 53
+- *my_server*: 1 domain to identify mailserver (mail.example.com, mx.example.com) : you can purchase on AWS Route 53.
 - *my_password*: 1 strong password that we will use for all packages and installation
 - :large_orange_diamond: this symbol remarks patches to fix/improve compatibility of current AtMail installer or installation procedure